 More flexible, speedier and less costly than Court settlements, mediation enables people affected by a bankruptcy to participate directly in deciding how their disputes will be settled.

 Mediation is available to resolve two kinds of disputes:

-(1) disagreements over the amount of money (known as surplus income) that the bankrupt is required to pay to the trustee during the bankruptcy for the benefit of creditors; or
+(1) disagreements over the amount of money (known as surplus income) that the bankrupt is required to pay to the LIT during the bankruptcy for the benefit of creditors; or

-(2) the bankrupt failed to make surplus income payments or could have made a viable proposal but chose bankruptcy rather than propose a solution, when a viable proposal to deal with the debt could have been made.top of page
+(2) the bankrupt failed to make surplus income payments and could have made a viable proposal but chose bankruptcy rather than propose a solution.

 How do I find out if a person or a business has declared bankruptcy?

 The easiest way to find out if a person or a business has declared bankruptcy is to do an online search of bankruptcy and insolvency records.
 The records contain basic debtor information for all bankruptcies and proposals registered in Canada since 1978.

 There is a minimum charge of $8 per search and you can pay by credit card (Visa or MasterCard).

 I own assets that are located on the premises of a company that has declared bankruptcy and have been unable to retrieve them.
 What should I do?